msr1k/puppet-translator/README.md

     $ puppet-translator [options]

-You must specify `-x` or `--text` option which represents the text to be translated.
+In this form, you must specify `-x` or `--text` option which represents the text to be translated.

+Or you can pass piped input to translate.

+    $ somme-command-which-generates-text | puppet-translator [options]

-To know more about options, see below.
+To know more, please see Options and Examples below.

 ### Options

 * -c, --chrome string

-    Path to the Google Chrome, if you omit this option a environment variable `PUPPET_TRANSLATOR_CHROME_BIN_PATH` will be used instead.
+    Path to the Google Chrome, if you omit this option, a environment variable `PUPPET_TRANSLATOR_CHROME_BIN_PATH` will be used instead.

 * -f, --from string

     Language code of the input text or "auto" to autodetection
-    (Default: "auto")
+    **(Default: "auto")**

 * -t, --to string

     Language code of the output text
-    (Default: "ja")
+    **(Default: "ja")**

 * -x, --text string